Georges de Ménil: Early years

 Educated at Phillips Exeter Academy, Harvard University (BA), and the Massachusetts Institute of Technology (PhD), he was one of the four co-authors of a 1966 historical study edited by sociologist Laurence Wiley, Chanzeaux, a village in Anjou. de Ménil’s PhD thesis focused on how wage rates are determined, and was published by MIT Press as "Bargaining: Monopoly Power vs. Union Power."
 It employed an economic model cited by Solow in a later work.
 He worked as head of the Quarterly Forecasting Model Group of the French Ministry of Finance.
 In 2000, he published Economic Reform in Ukraine: The Unfinished Agenda, jointly edited with Anders Aslund.

 De Ménil made efforts to reform the Ukrainian and Romanian, and later the Yugoslav banking systems.
 In 2004 he defended the idea of a European constitution, but called into question enshrining social rights within it, a position he put forth in a book written for a Euro-sceptic French audience "Quelle Constitution pour l’Europe?".
-He is president of the American Foundation for PSE.
+He is treasurer of the American Foundation for the Paris School of Economics.